Monica Johnstone, PhD, CAPM®

 - Inclusion Advocate, ODK, Vet Net Ally, University Leadership seminar 2013, Online teaching certification 2020

 - Graduate Faculty, English, approved April 2017, reapproved January 2020

 - Founder and organizer of the Repair Clinic (for students) and the Regalia Repair Clinic (for CLAS faculty and staff)

 - Tasks as assigned by the Dean

-Monica was the recipient of the Levi Strauss Scholarship and the Charles Mills Gayle Fellowship and worked for the UC Berkeley Foundation during a major capital campaign.
+Monica was the recipient of the Levi Strauss Scholarship, the Charles Mills Gayle Fellowship, a graduate teaching award, and worked for the UC Berkeley Foundation during a major capital campaign.
 She is a member of the Prytanean Society, the oldest collegiate women's honorary society in the United States.

-After receiving her PhD in Rhetoric from the University of California at Berkeley in 1987, Monica taught writing and public speaking at Loyola College in Baltimore and at Assumption University in Bangkok, Thailand.
-Monica is the author of several publications including refereed articles, travel writing, short fiction, OpEd pieces, annual reports and book reviews.
-She has given speeches on four continents.
+After receiving her PhD in Rhetoric from the University of California at Berkeley, Monica taught writing and public speaking at Loyola College in Baltimore and at Assumption University in Bangkok, Thailand.
+Monica is the author of publications including invited book chapters, refereed articles, travel writing, short fiction, OpEd pieces, annual reports, and book reviews.
+She has given presentations in six countries.

-From 1995-2006, she worked for a national industry association as speechwriter, editor-in-chief, webmaster, events planner, and systems administrator.
+For 11 years, she worked for a national industry association in Sydney, Australia as speechwriter, editor-in-chief, webmaster, events planner, and systems administrator.
 She also served for three years on an elected board for a 1,000-member arts guild.